KamilZurek/Sportomondo/README.md

 - relational MS SQL Server database (diagram at the bottom) with relationships: One-to-one, One-to-many, Many-to-many, using Entity Framework Core (Code-First approach with migrations)
 - JWT Bearer authentication & authorization:
 	- user can authenticate by signing in using its email address and password.
 If valid - in response user gets a JWT Token with expiration date.
-	- each endpoint has its own authorization policies, which are stored in database as "RolePermisssions" for each user's role.
+	- each endpoint has its own authorization policies, which are stored in a database as "RolePermisssions" for each user's role.
 When user calls specific endpoint, API checks user's claims in JWT Token (especially "Role" claim), matches it with endpoint's policy name, searches and checks in database if RolePermission flag "Enabled" is true - then user is authorized.
 - asynchronous endpoints and database / web calls with CancellationToken
 - dependency injection approach
 - request models validation (using FluentValidation and attributes)